-This means that they’ll be more likely to do a good job and take pride in their work.
-Additionally, it can lead to employees taking less sick days and calling in less often.
+This means they’ll be more likely to do a good job and take pride in their work.
+Additionally, it can lead to employees taking fewer sick days and calling in less often.

 7. It Leads to Better Decision Making

-Accountable emplopye more likely to make better decisions.
-This is because they know that they’ll be held responsible for the outcome of their decisions.
-Therefore, they’ll take the time to think things through before making a decision.
+Accountable employees are more likely to make better decisions.
+This is because they know they’ll be held responsible for the outcome of their choices.
+Therefore, they’ll take the time to think things through before deciding.

 8. It Reduces Stress

 One of the main reasons why people quit their job is because of stress.
-When employees are accountable for their actions, they’re less likely to feel stressed out.
+Employees who are accountable for their actions are less likely to feel stressed out.